h-yilong/portfolio-site/README.md

 - Protect `master` branch
   - pushing directly on `master` branch shall be forbidden
 - Merging of Pull request shall trigger deployment
+- UI responsiveness test
+- Using `release` branch for releasing
+- pre-commit hook to run tests(unit, component and e2e)
+  - commit should fail if linting or test fails
 - proper input attributes for better user experience
 - frontend form validation
   - and test